Portland Timbers–Seattle Sounders rivalry: USL

 After an 11-year hiatus, the rivalry continued in 2001, when the newly incarnated Portland Timbers hosted the Seattle Sounders on May 11, 2001 at the same stadium where the rivalry began, which was now known as PGE Park.
 In front of a crowd nearly 12,300, the hosts walked away with a 2–0 victory.

 July 21, 2001, former U.S. National Team player, Brian Ching, would score the only goal in 1–0 Sounders victory over the Timbers, as over 11,000 would be in attendance in Portland.

 Ahead of the 2004 season, supporters of both the Sounders, Timbers, and their rival up the I-5 corridor, the Vancouver Whitecaps, created the Cascadia Cup which would be given to the supporters whose team had a stronger record against the two sides.
 The first formal Cascadia Cup match between the two resulted in a Timbers victory, defeating the Sounders 2–0 on May 1, 2004.
 During the four regular season meetings during that season, the Sounders lost thrice, and had one victory over Portland.
 However, in the 2004 USL First Division Playoffs, their first playoff meeting since 1975, the Sounders won 3–2 on aggregate over Portland, posting a 2–0 home victory in the second leg.

 On September 18, 2005, Seattle knocked Portland out of the playoffs for a second straight year, as Sounders defeated the Timbers 2–0 in Seattle.

 In Seattle, Sounders defeated the Timbers 3–1 on July 22, 2006, in a hotly contested match that accumulated eight yellow cards, and one red.

-May 10, 2008, in front of over 10,000 at Qwest Field (now CenturyLink Field), Seattle and Portland played out a 0–0 draw in the final match the two teams would play each other in Seattle in the USL-1.

-August 7, 2008, the Timbers and Sounders played each other for a final time in the Division 2 league, USL-1.
+On May 10, 2008, in front of over 10,000 at Qwest Field (now Lumen Field), Seattle and Portland played out a 0–0 draw in the final match the two teams would play each other in Seattle in the USL-1.
+On August 7, 2008, the Timbers and Sounders played each other for a final time in the Division 2 league, USL-1.
 Seattle defeated Portland 1–0 on the historic night, in front of a rambunctious 12,332 fans.
 The high intensity match also included a total of six cards handed out, and one ejection.